nishantkohli94/cloud-aws/assignments/day3/README.md

 > Now try to login, If can't - resolve this issue

 ### Task 2
-> create an ansible role that would host a webpage saying
+> create an ansible role before pushing the same to your public github repository
+> Role will simply host an nginx webpage saying
   - "Hi i am ninja and my name is {yourname}"

 > Execute this role in user data script while launching another instance